 This means that, while it’s possible to use Supervisors alongside Controllers, it’s not a common situation.
 The way most Controllers are designed usually prohibits this connection.
 If the Device is locked to keep a Supervisor from connecting, the Implicit or Device Access AR may still be used for data access.

-Use Supervisors to make commissioning and maintenance a snap
+Use Supervisors to make Commissioning and Maintenance Easy

 Because a Supervisor can connect to Devices at almost any time, they’re very useful for forcing outputs or reading inputs for machine calibration, testing and check-out.
 And because they can read acyclic records from connected Devices, they’re also useful for collecting real-time diagnostic and fault information.

 Those functions are also useful writing and debugging the application code that runs on top of many PROFINET Controllers.
-That’s why the engineering system for the controller (Siemens’ TIA Portal, Phoenix Contact’s PCWorx, etc) usually implements some Supervisor functions.
+That’s why the engineering system for the controller (Siemens’ TIA Portal, Phoenix Contact’s PCWorx, GE Proficy Machine Edition, etc.) usually implements some Supervisor functions.

 But in some cases, it’s easier to use standalone software to suss out commissioning or runtime bugs.
 PROFINET Commander is a Supervisory tool that can help get your network up and running.
 If you need a supervisor to help jump-start your PROFINET system, check it out and see if it will work for you.